+Answered Prayer

-Answered Praver H. A. Ironsides "Be careful for nothing; but in every thing by prayer and supwith plication thanksgiving let your requests be made known unto God.
-7 And the peace of God. which
+H. A. Ironsides

+"Be careful for nothing; but in every thing by prayer and supplication with thanksgiving let your requests be made known unto God.
+7 And the peace of God, which passeth all understanding, shall keep your hearts and minds through Christ Jesus."
+Phil.
+4:6-7
-Phil 4:6-7

 We need to realize that our God takes a Fatherly interest in every detail of our lives and bids us bring everything to Him in prayer.
 Nothing is too small for His concern and nothing is too great for His power.

 Years ago, the Free Kirk of Scotland was holding a church meeting in Aberdeen and worshippers were flocking in from all nearby towns to participate in the services.
 An aged man was on his way to the city on foot, when he was overtaken by a young theological student.
 The two walked on in company.
 Despite the difference in their ages, they had much in common; and so they enjoyed chatting together as they walked.

-At noontime they

-turned aside to a

-grassy field and sat

-down to eat the lunch.